EricFriedlander/MATH212FA24/README.md

 ## Attribution

-This website is design is based on the [STA 210 Spring 2022 website](https://sta210-s22.github.io/website/), and the design of the schedule page is adapted from[STA 199 Fall 2022](https://sta199-f22-1.github.io/).
-Both sites are by Dr. Mine Çetinkaya-Rundel.
+This website design and the content is based on the [STA 210 FALL 2023 website and course](https://github.com/sta210-fa23/website/) by Dr. Maria Tackett.

-Content is based on [STA 210 Fall 2021](https://sta210-fa21.netlify.app) taught by Dr. Maria Tackett and S[TA 210 Spring 2022](https://sta210-s22.github.io) taught by Dr. Mine Çetinkaya-Rundel.

 <hr>